telemore/telemore.github.io/pages/terms-condition.markdown

 - Have read, understood, and agreed to these Terms.
 - Are authorized to enter into these Terms on behalf of yourself or your organization, where applicable.
 - Understand the limitations and responsibilities of using AI-powered services.
+- **Acknowledge that continued use of the Service after any changes to these Terms are posted constitutes your acceptance of such changes.**

 ---